pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ----------------

 .. index::
-    single: docs command
+    single: docs command``
     pair: docs; command

-The ``docs`` command provides a simple way to access the pywbemtools documentation  publically available on the WEB.
-This command calls the system default WEB browser with the URL of the pywbemtools documentation to open a new browser window with the top level page of that documentation and immediatly terminates or returns to the repl command line.
+The ``docs`` command provides a simple way to access the pywbemtools documentation  publicly available on the WEB.
+This command calls the system default WEB browser with the URL of the pywbemtools documentation to open a new browser window with the top level page of that documentation and immmediately terminates or returns to the ``repl`` command line.

 This is ``experimental`` as of pywbemtools 1.2.0.